Evaluation of chronic pain in adults

 A comprehensive pain evaluation is essential to developing an effective plan for treatment.
 Although there are unique aspects to every individual's pain complaints, there are many common elements to the pain evaluation, irrespective of the pain complaint.
 An appropriate history and physical examination are vital to a proper evaluation.
 Laboratory studies, imaging, and other diagnostic testing may be appropriate in selected situations.

 The evaluation of patients complaining of persistent pain is discussed here.
 The definition, classification, and pathogenesis of chronic pain, and overview of its treatment are discussed separately.
-(See "Overview of the treatment of chronic pain" and "Definition and pathogenesis of chronic pain".)
+(See "Overview of the treatment of chronic non-cancer pain" and "Definition and pathogenesis of chronic pain".)

 COMMON CAUSES OF CHRONIC PAIN